CDSoft/luax/README.md

 : a lightweight requirement-tracking plugin for Ypp, providing traceability tags, coverage matrices and hyperlinks within technical documentation.

+**[Figure]** (*[Lsvg] successor*)
+: is a LuaX-scriptable SVG image generator.
+It exposes a pure Lua library covering all major SVG elements and can output SVG, PNG, JPEG or PDF.
+  It is used, for example, to generate the LuaX logo, and integrates naturally with Ypp and Bang.

 ### Not scriptable but written in LuaX